waterlinked/examples/README.md

 The example applications are set up to use the Waterlinked Demo Server by default and should be changed to the IP address/port of your kit.
 (For example: http://192.168.2.94)

+### About nmeaoutput.py

+Generate NMEA sentence from the global (lat, lon) and output it to either UDP or Serial port

 ### About getposition.py

 Example of how to get both global (lat/lon) and relative position (x,y,z) from the Waterlinked Underwater GPS.